MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/dataflows-teams.md

 # Create and use dataflows in Microsoft Teams (Preview)

 > [!NOTE]
 > We are rolling out dataflows for Microsoft Teams gradually.
-This feature might not be avaiable in your region yet.
+This feature might not be available in your region yet.

 [Microsoft Dataverse for Teams](/powerapps/teams/overview-data-platform) delivers a built-in, low-code data platform for Microsoft Teams.
 It provides relational data storage, rich data types, enterprise-grade governance, and one-click solution deployment.
 Dataverse for Teams enables everyone to easily build and deploy apps.